Sereg20/Task_Center/IAS_config/4 Create System Admin/README.md

 - Copy Client ID and Client Secret values from the popup.
 You'll need these values later

-As a result, System Administrator secrets are created and stored for future use
+As a result, System Administrator secrets have been created and stored for future use